keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

      <name>data.name</name>
      <value>myjson</value>
      <description>
-       This value is effectively an identifier for both the data type and its associated data feed, in order to distinguish it from other data types/feeds registered within DataWave.
+       This value is effectively an identifier for both the data type and its associated data feed.
+Thus, it must be unique across all data types.
-       Therefore, it must be unique.

-       That is, when we kick off an ingest job for a set of related input files, we pass this identifier along to the job runner, which instructs DataWave to use the settings defined here to control the processing of those files.

-       Additionally, if a "{data.name}.output.name" value is NOT specified below, then, by default, this value will also be used as the data type identifier in Accumulo, and will therefore be known to DataWave Query clients via the data dictionary.
+       Unless a '{data.name}.output.name' value is specified, this value will also be used as the data type identifier in Accumulo and can therefore be leveraged by query clients for data filtering purposes.

-       Also note that {data.name} is used as a prefix for most of the remaining property names in this file
+       Note that '{data.name}.' is used as a prefix for most of the remaining property names in this file
      </description>
  </property>